TEAMMATES/teammates/devdocs/process.md

   * Merging can be done via GitHub.
 Make sure that GitHub gives a green light for merging.
     There are a few scenarios where GitHub can prevent merging from proceeding:
-    * **Failed status check**: The PR breaks some tests or did not pass static analysis; the author will need to correct them before proceeding.
     * **Merge conflict**: The PR is conflicting with the current `master` branch; the author will need to resolve the conflicts before proceeding.
     * **Outdated branch**: The PR is not in sync with the current `master` branch; the author will need to sync it before proceeding.
 This can be done via GitHub with the "Update branch" button.
+    The dev will need to resolve them before merging can proceed.
+It is up to the dev/reviewer's discretion on whether the merge conflict or outdated branch needs another review to be called for.
+In general, unless the changeset are functionally conflicting, there is no need for another review.
   * When GitHub gives a green light for merging,
     * Checkout to the PR branch, merge with the current `master` branch, and test the code locally by running the `Local tests`.<br>
       `git checkout -b 2287-add-sample-course-test origin/2287-add-sample-course-test`<br>